Is there a separate admissions procedure for students with disabilities?

 What other services are available for students with disabilities?

 Many academic and support services are available on campus.
-Students registered with ODS can receive up to four hours of tutoring per class each week free of charge.
+Students registered with SAS can receive up to four hours of tutoring per class each week free of charge.
 Please visit the Campus Resources section for additional information.

 What do I do if I have disabilities that affect my housing accommodations?

 Students with specific housing needs may contact the Housing and Residential Life Office directly to inquire about the availability of housing accommodations.
-Housing and Residential Life staff may consult with ODS to determine the necessity of a requested accommodation.
+Housing and Residential Life staff may consult with SAS to determine the necessity of a requested accommodation.
 If reasonable and related to a disability, housing accommodations may be recommended.

 Where is your office located?

-The Office of Disability Services is located in Baker Center office #348.
+Student Accessibility Services is located in Baker Center office #348.

 Do I have to disclose my disability?